GoogleCloudPlatform/cloud-hackathons/hacks/bq-dwh/README.md

 - [Connecting to a Git repository](https://cloud.google.com/dataform/docs/connect-repository)
 - [Configuring Dataform workflow settings](https://cloud.google.com/dataform/docs/configure-dataform)
 - [Creating a development workspace](https://cloud.google.com/dataform/docs/create-workspace)

+### Tips

+- You need to install packages to solve the errors about npm packages not found.
+This can be done from the UI if you open the `workflow_settings.yaml` file.

 ## Challenge 4: Dimensional modeling